Screams Part Four: Cause and Effect

 Majorette had sensed them before she could hear their approach.
 The hairs on the back of her neck stood up and she knew that the two were standing right behind her.
 She turned and saw Granger, smiling brightly, standing in front of a disfigured wizard in her kitchen.

 "Here, I've brought you that meal I promised," Granger said, holding out a package.
 Majorette could see that the box was wet with some dark and sticky liquid.
 The distinct smell of death wafted from the box.

 "P-please... don't.
 I didn't do anything.
 I was just doing my job," Majorette sobbed pathetically.
 "I didn't… I was… Please, I did nothing wrong.
 I don't deserve this."

 "I've been over this; you did do something to 'deserve this'," Hermione said in a mocking tone.
-There was a fire in the witch's eyes that frightened Majorette.
+The fire in the witch's eyes terrified Majorette.
 "You and that idiotic Auror kept me away from my Harry with your inane questions.
 Cause and effect, remember?
 I know I explained it clearly enough for even you two to have followed.
-You do 'deserve this'.
-And more."
+You do deserve this and more."

 The Healer took two steps backwards, trying to put some distance between herself and her demented tormentors.
 Granger wobbled slightly forward, keeping the dripping box just in front of Majorette's face.